launchdarkly-labs/ld-custom-scim-connector/README.md

 - Node.js 20 or later
 - LaunchDarkly Enterprise plan with SCIM enabled
-- OAuth2 client credentials from LaunchDarkly (contact [LaunchDarkly Support](https://support.launchdarkly.com/hc/en-us/requests/new))
+- OAuth2 client credentials from LaunchDarkly:
+  - Use the [ld-oauth-framework](https://github.com/launchdarkly-labs/ld-oauth-framework) to create an OAuth client, or
+  - Contact [LaunchDarkly Support](https://support.launchdarkly.com/hc/en-us/requests/new) to obtain credentials with SCIM scopes

 ## Quick Start